Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • to restore normal gas exchange in the pulmonary alveoli.

-• arterial blood pH less than 7.3.
+• arterial blood pH is less than 7.3.

-They also resort to oxygen therapy, which is used only for acute exogenous hypercapnia (caused by external conditions) in combination with mechanical ventilation.
+They also resort to oxygen therapy, which is used only for acute exogenous hypercapnia (caused by external conditions) in combination with artificial ventilation.
 In this case, the patient breathes a balanced oxygen-nitrogen mixture with an oxygen content of up to 40%.

 If necessary, the following activities are carried out: